Industry Insights

 Six Experts Discuss the State of Anatomic Pathology LIS Systems

-The February 2023 issue of CAP Today featured publisher Bob McGonnagle and his roundtable discussion with five laboratory information system vendors and John Sinard, MD, PhD, or Yale School of Medicine.
+The February 2023 issue of CAP Today featured publisher Bob McGonnagle and his roundtable discussion with five laboratory information system vendors and John Sinard, MD, PhD, of Yale School of Medicine.

-For those who may have missed the discussion, below is a link for full access.
+For those who may have missed the discussion, a link to full access is provided below.

 CAP Today Roundtable: Doing more for less and with less: Turning to IT

-A wide range of topics were discussed, including the future of cloud-based laboratory information systems and what anatomic pathology LIS organizations should consider about security and data storage before potentially moving away from an on-premises LIS software server.
+The roundtable discussion covered a wide range of topics, including the future of cloud-based laboratory information system (LIS) software and what anatomic pathology LIS organizations should consider for security and data storage before potentially moving from on-premises servers for their LIS lab solutions.

 Learn More: LigoLab’s LIS Software Offers Server Flexibility

-For smaller organizations, a cloud-based server supporting LIS system software is often the more prudent choice because of the significant cost of building an in-house data center and an IT department to manage it.
-In the near term, Avunjian believes that LigoLab and other like-minded healthcare LIS companies should continue to offer both options to their customer bases.
+For smaller organizations, a cloud-based server supporting medical LIS software is often the more prudent choice because of the significant cost of building an in-house data center and an IT department to manage it.
+In the near term, Avunjian believes that LigoLab and other like-minded LIS healthcare companies should continue to offer both options to their customer bases.

 Learn More: Automation in Pathology Labs Using Advanced LIS System Software